redhousestudio/redhousestudio.github.io/termsmix.md

 First some technical details about the files you will send me.

-(I mix in Logic Pro.
-If you have a ProTools or Ableton session, I can create the audio files to mix.)

 ##### <strong>Audio files</strong>

 - Audio Formats: 24 bits, 44.1 or 48 kHz is perfect, but anything will do.
 - All files must start from the same moment in time at the beginning of the song where there is no sound of any of the sources.
-- All files should have clear and consistent naming: what source, instrument, mix position, or what they sound like.
+- All files should have clear and consistent naming: source, instrument, mic position, or what they sound like.
 Not "Audio 1", "Input 6", "SYNTH-4-87\_R\_25- 24b", etc. please.
 - For mono sources please don't send a stereo file.
-- Provide all sound sources separately, no sub-mixes.
-Unless specified and/or to create an example for me.
+- Provide all sound sources separately, no sub-mixes unless specified and to create an audible example.
 - Bounce all the tracks with all faders (including master) on 0 dB without (volume or other) automation and without audio processing.
 - If there is any volume automation and/or audio processing you think is important, add a version with the automation and/or processing.
 - If you have already created a mixed version you really like (the rough mix) please include this and explain what you like about it.
 Can be any kind of format: mp3, wav etc.